 Options –What are your options?
 List them all.
 Check the ones that seem achievable and cross off the ones that aren’t.
 Opening our minds up to the possibilities can bring mental clarity and a fresh perspective, along with new ideas on how to overcome any obstacle.
 The more options you can give yourself, the quicker you’ll overcome the obstacle.

 Acceptance – Wishing for things to be different can only take you so far.
 Denying that the problem exists can worsen the problem.
 Possible solutions, answers, and opportunities for growth are left unexplored.
 Honestly, the best option is to acknowledge the circumstances and accept them as they are and allow that state-of-mind to assist in opening the windows and doors of solutions.
 Once you’ve made your list of options, you can take small steps towards achievement of the goal.
 Doing so will help keep you moving forward and can take away that sense of overwhelming circumstances.
 Think bite-sized pieces of a project, and you’ll be on your way to achieving your goals, as the bite-sized pieces become bigger and bigger chunks accomplished and leaving you feeling a sense of accomplishment.

 Acceptance of what has happened is the first step to overcoming the

 consequences of any misfortune – William James

-Small steps – Once you’ve made your list of possible solutions, you can take small steps towards achievement of the goal.
+Small steps – Once you’ve made your list of possible solutions, you can take small steps towards the achievement of the goal.
 Doing so will help keep you moving forward and can take away that sense of overwhelming circumstances.
-Think bite-sized pieces of a project, and you’ll be on your way to achieving your goals, as the bit sized pieces become bigger and bigger chunks accomplished.
+Think bite-sized pieces of a project, and you’ll be on your way to achieving your goals, as the bite-sized pieces become bigger and bigger chunks accomplished.
 Leaving you feeling a sense of accomplishment.

 If you fall behind, run faster.
 Never give up, never surrender, and rise up